miguel-rodrs/ExercicioAltice-MR/README.md

 # ExercicioAltice-MR

 This project was made in response of the exercise made by Altice Labs.
+The project has two parts, a backend handling the server side and the frontend handling a web page to use together with the backend.

+# Backend component

-It is constituted by a API that receives a number as a parameter and returns the result the value in the labseq sequence.
+The backend component is constituted by an API that receives a number as a parameter and returns the result the value in the labseq sequence.
 The labseq is defined as follows:
 (The "n" value is the number received as a parameter)